-The white grape variety (also Mátrai Muskatály) is a new variety between Izsáki Sárfehér (Arany Sárfehér) x Muscat Ottonel, which was confirmed by DNA analyses carried out in 2005.
+The white grape variety (also Mátrai Muskatály) is a new cross-breed between Izsáki Sárfehér (Arany Sárfehér) x Muskat Ottonel, which was confirmed by DNA analyses carried out in 2005.
+However, this is based on only 14 DNA markers (see molecular genetics).
 The cross was made in 1952 by the breeder Pál Kozma in Hungary.
-The plant variety protection was granted in 1982.
-The medium to late-maturing, high-yielding vine is moderately susceptible to fungal diseases.
-It produces aromatic white wines with fresh acidity and muscatel.
-The variety is cultivated in the Etyek-Buda and especially Kunság areas.
-In 2010, a total of 67 hectares of vineyard area was designated (statistics Kym Anderson).
+Plant variety protection was granted in 1982.
+The medium to late ripening, high-yielding vine is moderately susceptible to fungal diseases.
+It yields aromatic white wines with fresh acidity and muscat tone.
+The variety is cultivated in the areas of Etyek-Buda and especially Kunság.
+In 2020, a total of 14 hectares of vineyards were designated (Statistics Ministry of Agriculture Hungary).

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick